On the Spectral Changes of OJ 287: The Lowest X-ray state Spectrum -- extended at Optical-UV and Hard at X-rays: Acknowledgments

+The author thank the anonymous referees for valuable inputs and suggestions.
 The author acknowledges financial support from the Department of Science and Technology (DST), Government of India, through the DST-INSPIRE faculty grant (DST/ INSPIRE/04/2020/002586).
-This work made use of data supplied by the UK Swift Science Data Centre at the University of Leicester.
+This work made use of data supplied by the UK Swift Science Data Centre at the University of Leicester. \\ {\it Facilities:} Swift. \\ \\ {\it Software:} {Gnuplot (version: 5.2; \url{http://www.gnuplot.info/}), SHERPA, HEASOFT}